Return to the BUILD

 In this issue, we continue to build up the engine block.
-I am not sure how, but Eaglemoss incorrectly identified some parts here.
+I am not sure how, but some parts are incorrectly identified here.
 On the actual DeLorean, part 18C is the oil filter, and part 18D is the oil pressure sensor.
 The real fuel filter is mounted to the frame of the car and is not included in this model.
-For clarity purposes, I will refer to them by the names Eaglemoss used, but note the differences.
+For clarity purposes, I will refer to them by the names provided, but note the differences.

 - Drive Time: Model Instructions

 - Production Diary: Back to School, Marty’s Girlfriend, and Huey Lewis

 - Just Wild About Harry: Harry Waters Jr. as Marvin Berry

 - A Time Traveler’s Guide: Invading Peabody’s Barn

 Fasten the Fuel Filter (Oil Filter) to the Engine Side Right with one (1) AP screw: